decred/dcrdocs/docs/glossary.md

 #### Smart contract

-A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
+A self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.

 Once a smart contract has been written and broadcast to the Decred network, the code and the agreements contained therein exist across the distributed,